xapicohort/LiveCode-GrassBlade-xAPI-LRS/README.md

 04-23-21 Martin Updated this project with a version 5:

-GrassBlade xAPI LRS connection-jmd-v5.livecode have been uploaded, also as a ziped file.
+GrassBlade xAPI LRS connection-jmd-v5.livecode have been uploaded, also as a zipped file.

 Also, he created a video demo for the final xAPI Cohort - Spring 2021 which has been uploaded to YouTube: https://youtu.be/W6kxAX-JAEw

+05-14-21 Update for v6, zipped and source available within the forlder structure: LiveCode xAPI Video Profile Statement Provider v6-00

+Video of the v6 demo is in YouTube: https://youtu.be/Aih1aVEnFfU